dhruvpatel16120/UdaanSetu.AI/frontend/DOC/ARCHITECTURE.md

 ## 🗺️ System Overview

-UdaanSetu.AI is architected as a robust, scalable **Single Page Application (SPA)** leveraging the cutting-edge features of **Next.js 15** and the **App Router**.
-Our architecture is designed to handle complex state transitions, real-time AI streaming, and deep bilingual support while maintaining a premium performance profile.
+UdaanSetu.AI is architected as a robust, scalable Next.js web application leveraging the cutting-edge features of **Next.js 16 (App Router)** and **React 19**.
+Our architecture is designed to handle complex state transitions, dynamic career profiling, and deep bilingual support while maintaining a premium performance profile.

 ### 🧩 Core pillars

-- IMPORTANT
+> [!IMPORTANT]
 > **Mission-Driven Engineering**
 > Every architectural decision is weighed against its impact on rural accessibility and student success.
 > Our architecture isn't just about code; it's about accessibility and empowerment for the rural youth.

 1.  **Adaptive UX**: The interface evolves as the student progresses.
 Questions, dashboards, and recommendations are dynamically computed to prevent cognitive overload.
 2.  **Bilingual Logic**: Not just a translation layer—we use a "Bilingual-First" approach where every visual and logic component is aware of **Gujarati** and **English** contexts.
 3.  **Glassmorphism & Depth**: Inspired by the "Sunrise over Fields" theme, using high-end blur effects, soft glows, and layered transparency.
-4.  **Edge-Ready Serverless**: Designed to work seamlessly with Vercel's Edge network, ensuring low-latency interactions across any connection speed.
+4.  **Edge-Ready Serverless**: Designed to work.
+Vercel routes frontend pages to the Next.js app and API requests directly to the serverless Python backend.

 ---